rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Training: [A subset](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) consist of 7 categories from ShapeNet.
 Testing: [ModelNet40 Aligned](https://modelnet.cs.princeton.edu/)

-In our ablation study evalution, we use the [ShapeNet subset](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) with 16 categories and 15000 data in total.
+In our ablation study evalution, we do it on the [ShapeNet set](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) includes 16 categories and 15000 data in total.

 Training and testing Details
 ----------------------